 Your parents may have told you not to inhale your food, and for good reason: Not only can eating quickly give you a stomachache, but it can also make you swallow air.

 Protein shakes are no exception here.
 The more air you swallow, the more you’ll have gas.

-If you don’t want to cut down on protein, you may consider eating your meals and snacks a bit slower.
+Consider eating your meals and snacks a bit slower.
 This can also help prevent you from overeating, which is considered another cause of gas.

 Over-the-counter (OTC) remedies may help ease flatulence.
-Look for ingredients such as charcoal or simethicone.
+Look for ingredients such as activated charcoal or simethicone.
 Read the instructions carefully.
 Some remedies are intended for use before you eat, while others should be taken after your meals.

 Protein farts are more of an inconvenience than they are dangerous.

 You may experience increased flatulence when you first start taking whey protein powders and snacks.
 It may also cause bloating and pain in some people, especially in those with irritable bowel syndrome or lactose intolerance.

 If you have lactose intolerance, you should avoid all dietary sources of lactose, including most dairy-based protein supplements.

 If you continue to experience flatulence despite dietary changes, you may want to see a doctor.
 They can rule out other digestive conditions, such as lactose intolerance, celiac disease, and inflammatory bowel disease.